Start an Illinois LLC

 Standard Online | 10 Business Days | $154 |

-- Registered Agent and Registered Office Information.
-The full legal name of the individual or commercial registered agent, and physical address in Illinois.
+The full legal name of the individual or commercial registered agent and their physical address in Illinois.

-- Member(s) and/or Manager Names and Addresses.
-Members are the owners of an LLC.
-Addresses do not have to be in Illinois but will be listed publicly.
+The members are the owners of an LLC.
+Addresses don’t need to be in Illinois but will be made public.

-- Organizer Name and Address.
 The Organizer is the person filing the articles.
-This person may be a representative of the company, or may be a hired third party.
-If you file your own articles, you will list yourself.
-If you hire us, we’ll list ourselves.
+This person may be a member of the company or a hired third party.

 When you hire Illinois Registered Office to start your new LLC, we automatically create a tailored operating agreement template for you that will be provided as soon as your LLC is approved by the state.

-Once your LLC is approved by the state, you’re ready to apply for a tax ID called an Employer Identification Number (EIN) with the IRS.
-We recommend waiting until your LLC is approved so that you can confidently apply knowing that you LLC’s name and formation date are accurate.
-Your company will need an EIN to file taxes, apply for a bank account, and handle business in general.
+Once your LLC is approved, you’re ready to apply for a tax ID called an Employer Identification Number (EIN) with the IRS.
+Most LLCs need an EIN to file taxes and apply for a bank account.

 6. Open a business bank account